denisecase/datafun-00-textbook/README.md

 _These files are Copyright 2020 by Pearson Education, Inc. All Rights Reserved._
 _You may use these files for your personal purposes, but please do not repost them without our express written consent._

-To honor this request, do NOT fork it into your account or otherwise distribute it.
+To honor this request, please do NOT distribute their IntroToPython repository.
 Instead, follow the instructions below to download the examples to your local machine.

 ## Prerequisites